pgflow-dev/pgflow/pkgs/supabase/DEV_JOURNAL.md

 - need a pgflow_pgmq.read_queued_step_tasks(batchSize) function that will read n-messages from the queue
 - this function needs to find the related step tasks and it should return them, not the job itself
 - async iterator's job is to read batch of messages and executeTask() each of them in eventloop

+#### Simple work plan

+- [ ] Make MVP for the worker that uses executeTask in the simplest way possible